love. week five.

 “Come, then,” said Socrates.
 “Let us review the points on which we’ve agreed.
 Aren’t they, first, that Love is the love of something, and, second, that he loves things of which he has a present need?”

-Well, as the father of philosophy, perhaps he’s up to the challenge.
+Well, as the father of philosophy, perhaps he’s up for the challenge.
 Let’s see.

 Having established this definition, he then proceeds to develop a more detailed description of love.
 He tells it over in the form of a story, but let’s focus on the actual claims: